So, you want to sell something, but feel that your copywriting is mediocre at best.

 At this point, the heaviest lifting is done, and a good portion of your leads will have bought already.

-Still, there’s a powerful “one-two punch” you should use to convince the remaining doubters, and push your conversion rate to the next level.
+Still, there’s a powerful “one-two punch” you can use to convince the remaining doubters, and push your conversion rate to the next level.

 On the web, especially, people are wary about giving their email or credit card details to someone they’ve just come across (for good reasons).